rundeck/docs/docs/administration/security/ssl.md

 ::::

-Change the following properties to include the appropriate https protocol, hostname and port. _(The port value can also be extractedf rom `-Dserver.https.port` runtime configuration property)_
+Change the following properties to include the appropriate https protocol, hostname and port. _(The port value can also be extracted from `-Dserver.https.port` runtime configuration property)_
 ```properties
 grails.serverURL=https://localhost:4443
 ```